About the journal POLITOLOGICKÁ REVUE (Czech Political Science Review)

 Peer-reviewed sections of the journal are Articles, Research Notes and Review Articles.

-Articles shall range from 8,000 to 12,000 words (incl. notes and references); they are theoretically anchored and methodologically solid outcome of empirical research which is also linked to the current state of the reserach in the area.
+Articles shall range from 8,000 to 12,000 words (incl. notes and references); they are theoretically anchored and methodologically solid outcome of empirical research which is also linked to the current state of the research in the area.

-Review Articles shall range from 6,000 to 9,000 words (incl. notes. and references); they should provide critical review of at least three academic books linked to the central topic of the review article.
+Review Articles shall range from 6,000 to 9,000 words (incl. notes. and references); they should provide a critical review of at least three academic books linked to the central topic of the review article.
 At least one of the reviewed books shall not be published earlier than three years before the submission of the manuscript.

 Besides contributions to peer-reviewed sections we also welcome manuscripts which are not subject to peer-review process, i.e. single book reviews (shall range from 700 to 2,000 words; the reviewed book should not be published earlier than three years before the submission of the manuscript; the author of the review cannot have the same institutional affiliation as any of the authors of the book), reports, news etc.

 Manuscripts should be submitted in „doc“ („docx“) or similar format to email address: jakub.charvat(at)mup.cz with the copy for karolina.musilova(at)fsv.cuni.cz.
 Charts, tables, diagrams or pictures should be inserted directly into the text, their resource files should be sent separately.
-Please, add basic information about author(s) (full name(s), academic degree, institutional affiliation with complete address and email contact) into a separate file.
+Please, add basic information about the author(s) (full name(s), academic degree, institutional affiliation with complete address and email contact) into a separate file.

 Numbered footnotes (placed at the end of the article) must only deal with the content of the article.
 References to the sources should obey the Harvard style of referencing.
 The list of used literature and other sources in alphabetical order must be attached at the end of the contribution.

 All manuscripts must include the title in both the original language (Czech, Slovak, English) and English language (if the original language of the text is not English), short English summary of about 200 words and three to five English keywords.
-The structure and content of each contribution should be in compliance with basic standards of academic texts.
+The structure and content of each contribution should be in compliance with the basic standards of academic texts.

 In case of any doubts please contact the Editor-in-Chief: jakub.charvat(at)mup.cz.